 WorldLink’s 1 Gbps internet service costs Rs.39,999 annually.
 The ONU and drop wire charges are waived.
 The company only charges Rs.500 for an ONU deposit.
 If you are a heavy internet user with lots of browsing, large media downloads, and streaming, and need high bandwidth regularly, it’s the best deal for you.

-WorldLink also provides a Mesh router for its customers which ensures consistent and uniform broadband speed over a large area.
-The Mesh system comes with individual nodes that are placed at different points over a distance that deliver an uncompromising internet speed.
+WorldLink also provides a Mesh router for its customers ensuring consistent and uniform broadband speed over a large area.
+The Mesh system comes with individual nodes that are placed at different points over a distance.
+The strategic placing of these nodes helps deliver reliable and thorough coverage across a large area.

 You get the first Beacon Mesh node for Rs.8,000.
 Besides, the installation cost of Rs.3,000 and deposit charge of Rs.2,000 are also included.
 The 1 Gbps internet with Mesh system makes WorldLink a one-stop ISP for the ultimate internet service in Nepal.